samm105/Finance_Tracker/README.md

 - **Dashboard**: Visualize financial data with charts and summaries.
 - **Category Management**: Organize expenses and income by category for better tracking.
 - **User Authentication**: Secure login and registration system.
-- **Responsive Design**: Optimized for both desktop and mobile devices.

 ## Prerequisites